DayuHu2021/SCASflow/README.md

 # SACSflow

-The goal of SelectK is to assess the stability of single-cell clusters by subsampling and clustering the cells, providing visualization method for comparing clusters and selecting the optimum suggested parameter for clustering.
+The goal of SACSflow is to assess the stability of single-cell clusters by subsampling and clustering the cells, providing visualization method for comparing clusters and selecting the optimum suggested parameter for clustering.

 For now, three steps are performed.